lowoncuties/HyperbolicML/README.md

 Please refer to each repository for specific usage, citation, and license details.

-# contact
+# Contact

-if you have any questions, please contact lingping.kong@vsb.cz
+If you have any questions, please contact lingping.kong@vsb.cz